uber-archive/hyperbahn/README.md

  2. Listen on an arbitrary (could be random) port
  3. Connect to and advertise on Hyperbahn

-Or use a service over Hyperbah in only two steps:
+Or use a service over Hyperbahn in only two steps:

  1. Instantiate Hyperbahn client (if you're also a service, you re-use the one you've already setup and registered over)